mitchellkolb/yu-gi-oh--c-/README.md

 ---

 # What I Learned in this Project
-- How to
-- Programming in
+- Using C++ to design and test classes with implementations using class templates.
+- Utilizing data structures like stacks and queues for card decks and player hands.
+- Demonstrating knowledge in object-oriented programming, file I/O, and data management in C++ when dereferencing pointers.